Asabeneh/30-Days-Of-Python/06_Day_Tuples/06_tuples.md

 print(fruits)     # ('apple', 'orange', 'mango', 'lemon')
 ```

-### Checking an Item in a List
+### Checking an Item in a Tuple

-We can check if an item exists or not in a list using _in_, it returns a boolean.
+We can check if an item exists or not in a tuple using _in_, it returns a boolean.

 ```py
 # Syntax